noetl/noetl/gateway/AUTH_INTEGRATION.md

 This document describes the complete Auth0 authentication integration between the NoETL Gateway (Rust) and NoETL server playbooks.

+**Important**: The Gateway is a pure API gateway that does not connect to any database.
+All authentication logic and data access goes through NoETL server playbooks via REST API calls.

 ## Architecture Overview

 ```